HealthSamurai/documentation/modules-1/smartbox/background-information/considerations-for-testing-with-inferno-onc.md

 ### Mandatory software components

-Aidbox minimum installation consists of tow mandatory components:
+Aidbox minimum installation consists of two mandatory components:

 1. PostreSQL relations database management system as data persistence layer
 2. Aidbox itself configured working to the `PostgreSQL`

-#### PostgresSQL
+#### PostgreSQL

 As an `Aidboxdb` docker container can be got [here](https://hub.docker.com/r/healthsamurai/aidboxdb).
 It has all necessary extensions on board.